Seahurst Park Shoreline Restoration

 Check out photos of the Seahurst Park restoration project.

 Now is a great time to visit this newly restored shoreline.
-It is the largest bulkhead removal project ever on Puget Sound!Here’s some more information from lectures at ESC: Seahurst Park Ecosystem Restoration Project Presentation at ESC by Peter Hummel, Landscape Architect View PowerPoint slides of the presentation (may take several minutes to download content) Seahurst lecture series Peter Hummel Part 1 Seahurst lecture series Peter Hummel Part 2 Seahurst lecture series Peter Hummel Part 3 Tuesday, September 23rd @ 6:30 pm Exploring Nearshore Habitat Presentation at ESC by Paul Schlenger , Principal Fisheries Biologist View PowerPoint slides of the presentation (may take several minutes to download content) Schlenger_Seahurst Nearshore Ecology_Sept2014
+It is the largest bulkhead removal project ever on Puget Sound!Here is more information from lectures at ESC: Seahurst Park Ecosystem Restoration Project Presentation at ESC by Peter Hummel, Landscape Architect View PowerPoint slides of the presentation (may take several minutes to download content) Seahurst lecture series Peter Hummel Part 1 Seahurst lecture series Peter Hummel Part 2 Seahurst lecture series Peter Hummel Part 3 Exploring Nearshore Habitat Presentation at ESC by Paul Schlenger , Principal Fisheries Biologist View PowerPoint slides of the presentation (may take several minutes to download content) Schlenger_Seahurst Nearshore Ecology_Sept2014